Izithakazelo zakwa Shamase Clan Names History and Origin

 Shaka excelled at all outdoor and sports activities as a boy.
 Tall and muscular, his talents made him a natural leader among his age group of boys.
 Additionally, he was smart and ambitious enough to dream of becoming chief one day.

-See Also Izithakazelo zakwa Maluleka Clan Names History and Origin
+See Also Izithakazelo Zakwa Zondi Clan Names History and Origin

 As Shaka aged, he became an expert at combat and weaponry.
 Using his superiority in battle to gain more land from neighboring tribes by disarming opponents and recruiting their remnants into his army; further augmenting this military strategy with diplomacy and patronage that brought in friendly chieftains into his ranks.